 What are the Sources of Indoor Air Pollutants?

-Some of the sources that add to the problem of poor indoor air quality are: combustion sources such as oil, gas, kerosene, coal, wood, and tobacco products; building materials and furnishings as diverse as deteriorated, asbestos-containing insulation, wet or damp carpet, and cabinetry or furniture made of certain pressed wood products; products for household cleaning and maintenance, personal care, or hobbies; central heating and cooling systems and humidification devices; and outdoor sources such as radon, pesticides, and outdoor air pollution.
+Some of the sources that add to the problem of poor indoor air quality are: combustion sources such as oil, gas, kerosene, coal, wood, and tobacco products; building materials and furnishings as diverse as deteriorated, asbestos-containing insulation, wet or damp carpet, and cabinetry or furniture made of certain pressed wood products; products for household cleaning and maintenance, personal care, or hobbies; central air conditioning and heating systems and humidification devices; and outdoor sources such as radon, pesticides, and outdoor air pollution.

 How Do These Pollute the Air In My Home?